part of the Idrisian Sphere in the GazF Continuity

 An Unofficial Game Accessory

-This is the third in a new series of unofficial Gazetteer gaming aids for enthusiasts of the world of Mystara.
-This work covers the Great Northern Wildlands, a region that lies north of the Realm of Wendar.
+This is the fourth product in a series of unofficial Gazetteer gaming aids designed by and for enthusiasts of the world of Mystara.
+This work covers the Kingdom of Ghyr, a country west of the Icereach Mountains that define Norwold’s limits.
+It also covers the neighboring nations of Greendale and Deep Hollow.

 Relation to Other Areas